stefanalytical/louisville-ev-locations/README.md

 or <br />
 `source env/bin/activate`

-Once the virtual environment is activated, please install the packages found in the requirements.txt folder.
+Once the virtual environment is activated, please install the project's dependencies found in the requirements.txt folder.

 ```bash
 pip install -r requirements.txt